 The Best Beginner to Intermediate Overland Trips, Routes, and Trails in the USA

 The new year is here and with it comes a whole new decade to explore overland routes and trails throughout the United States and beyond.
-To kick off your adventures, Overland Discovery has put together a full year of overland trips, routes, and trails perfect for your overland rig, whether it be a Jeep Wrangler, campervan, or other adventure-suitable vehicles.
+To kick off your adventures, we’ve put together a full year of overland trips, routes, and trails perfect for your overland rig, whether it be a rooftop tent, 4×4 campervan, or other adventure-suitable vehicles.

 We’ve organized the overland routes below to include every calendar month, so you can keep adventuring throughout the year.
 This said, many of these routes are navigable throughout many months of the year, and some can even be tackled year-round.
 Always check the best times of the year for each route.
 High water or snow may make some routes difficult or impossible in certain seasons.
 Due to the nature of overlanding, permanent or seasonal road closures may also occur, so be sure to do your research before setting out.